Rihards-Irbe/Rihards-Irbe/README.md

 # Hi, I'm Rihards 👋

-Currently studying in Computer Science at VeA | Programming since I was 15 | Passionate about problem solving
+Currently studying in "Viedās Datortehnoloģijas" at RTU | Programming since I was 15 | Passionate about problem solving

 ---